 Applaud whenever you feel moved to applaud

 Most people applaud a performer to express their awe and appreciation for the performance.
 So, whenever so moved, please applaud.
-However, it may benefit your relationship to the loved one next to you to know that most symphony-goers feel bound to an unwritten contract to applaud only at the end of the entire musical work.
+However, it may help you to know that most symphony-goers feel bound to an unwritten contract to applaud only at the end of the entire musical work.
 For example, in a four movement work, people actually wait until the end of the fourth movement to applaud.
 But, they generally make up for lost applause by applauding a really long time.
 How long?
 Long enough for the conductor to bow, shake hands with some musicians, walk off the stage, pause, come back on the stage, invite the orchestra to stand, bow, shake hands with some musicians, and walk off again.
-So, when not wanting to totally embarrass your evening's companion, wait until others applaud, then follow their lead.
+If you're unsure, follow the lead of those around you.

-Our performance venues have seats in many different places, and most of them are very comfortable.
-However, if you want to be among the leaders of the audience and sit in the auditorium, you will need to arrive before the music begins.
+Please arrive before the music is scheduled to begin.
 Once the music starts, the ushers will not allow you to enter until the first break.
-If you arrive after the break, then you will be sitting in the lobby until intermission.
-Orchestras all over the world do things like this to ensure the enjoyment of the vast, vast, VAST majority of concert-goers who arrive and take their seat on time.
+If you arrive after the break, then you may be sitting in the lobby until intermission.
+Orchestras all over the world do things like this to ensure the enjoyment of the majority of concert-goers who arrive and take their seat on time.
 We know you'll understand.

 Ask questions of our staff anytime day or night

 Please contact KSO staff to ask your concert etiquette questions.
-Our voicemail works 24/7, so you may call anytime!
-However, if you want to speak to a person rather than a machine, call during regular business hours: Monday - Friday, 9am - 5pm.
+Feel free to leave a message if you call after hours and someone will return your call promptly.
+You can reach us during regular business hours: Monday - Friday, 9am - 5pm.

 Invite a friend or another couple to go with you to the next concert